dangduong2806/Go-to-local-Baby-Env-Gymnasium-API/Readme.md

 | 1 | `right` | Rotate right |
 | 2 | `forward` | Move one cell forward |

-Restricting the policy to navigation actions removes irrelevant MiniGrid actions such as pickup, drop, toggle, and done.
-Partial observability still makes the task
-challenging: the target or an obstacle may be outside the agent's current field of view, so an action must be chosen from incomplete visual information.
+Restricting the agent to navigation actions removes irrelevant MiniGrid actions such as pickup, drop, toggle, and done.
+Partial observability still makes the task challenging: the target or an obstacle may be outside the current field of view, so the agent must choose an action from incomplete visual information.

+## Why Deep Q-Learning

+Tabular Q-learning stores one value for every state-action pair.
+That is not practical here because a state contains an RGB image, a language instruction, and a direction.
+Exact observations rarely repeat, and a table cannot naturally generalize between visually or linguistically similar situations.

+Deep Q-Learning, commonly called DQN, keeps the Q-learning objective but replaces the table with a neural network:

+$$
+Q_\theta(\text{image},\text{mission},\text{direction},a).
+$$

+The network can learn reusable visual and language features while still using the Bellman target, temporal-difference error, and epsilon-greedy exploration from elementary Q-learning.

-## Actor-Critic model
+## Q-network

-The model works in three simple stages.
+The model works in three stages.
 Read the diagram from left to right:

 ```mermaid
 flowchart LR